UUDigitalHumanitieslab/perfectextractor/README.md

 The script allows for additional extraction of present perfect continuous forms.

 The script handles these by a list of verbs that use 'to be' as auxiliary.
-The function *get_ergative_verbs* in `wiktionary.py` extracts these verbs from [Wiktionary](https://en.wiktionary.org) for Dutch.
+The function *get_ergative_verbs* in `extractor\wiktionary.py` extracts these verbs from [Wiktionary](https://en.wiktionary.org) for Dutch.
+This function uses the [Requests: HTTP for Humans](http://docs.python-requests.org/) package.

 ## Dutch Parallel Corpus

-The script has been tested with the Dutch Parallel Corpus (DPC).
+The script has been tested with the [Dutch Parallel Corpus](http://www.kuleuven-kulak.be/DPC).
 This corpus consists of three languages: Dutch, French and English.
-The configuration can be found in ""config/dpc.cfg"".
+The configuration can be found in `config\dpc.cfg`.